Timing

 Invoicing and Reimbursement

-7.1 Q: Will the applicant have the option to select which invoicing method is used or will the service provider be able to decide?
+*7.1 Q: Do selected participants have the option to select which invoicing method is used or does service provider decide?

 7.2 Q: Will reimbursement be each year?
 Or at the end of the last year of the Pilot?